 Jaun Jou Valencia, one of this year's fund recipients, joined us for dinner.
 He's in his second year of Chemical Engineering.
 We enjoyed his company and can tell you he sincerely appreciates the help he has received.
 A letter from Juan is quoted below.

 It was a pleasure to have the opportunity to meet you and hear some stories of your days at Queen's.
 It was fascinating to compare life as a Queen's student then and now.
 Hearing your stories also made me realize that I should not take my time at Queen's for granted.
 From this moment on, I intend to make the most of every moment I have!

 Thank you once again for having me at the dinner.

 All the best, Juan

 Put a note on your calendar to watch for our Queen’s 60th Reunion in the fall of 2017!

 The Science '57 Bursary was established by members of the Class of Applied Science 1957 and awarded on the basis of financial need to students in any year or program of studies in the Faculty of Engineering and Applied Science.

-If you would like to share photos or make suggested edits to the site, please contact Carey Morrison.
+If you would like to share photos or make suggested edits to the site, please contact the Reunions Office.